Skip to main content

 • Instant Experience

-Although there are many Facebook ad types available, Facebook suggests utilizing dynamic ads when moving forward with campaign structure in 2021.
+Although there are many Facebook ad types available, Facebook suggests utilizing dynamic ads when moving forward with campaign structure.
 Dynamic creative saves an advertiser time during ad creation, improves performance, delivers different versions of creative and generates the best performing ad copy combinations.

 Dynamic creative will automatically deliver high-performing combinations of assets to Facebook users.
 The ad type is then served across placements to explore the performance of each creative element within the given target audience.
 Dynamic creative ads can be applied to Conversion, Traffic, Video Views, Reach, Brand Awareness and App install campaigns.